IshantL/WebDesign/README.md

 ## This web design code is developed to learn web designing steps by steps

 1. you can clone the code to test it on your machine.
-2. The lessons are devided into sections, so you can learn by refering the commits.
+2. The lessons are divided into sections, so you can learn by refering the commits.

+# HTML

 ## Section 1 -Welcome
 - Welcome